eschnett/CxxInterface.jl/README.md

                  "return AI::add_int(x, y);"))
 ```
 Most arguments to `cxxfunction` come in pairs, defining what happens
-on the Julia side (using symbols and Julia type) as well as what
+on the Julia side (using symbols and Julia types) as well as what
 happens on the C++ side (using strings).
 In detail:
-- The wrapper function has the name `add_int` both in Julia C++
+- The wrapper function has the name `add_int` both in Julia and C++
 - The first function argument is called `x` in both Julia and C++, and
   has the type `Cint` in Julia and `int` in C++
 - Similarly for the second function argument `y`